 In Robin Hicks’ early childhood her parents were very supportive and nurtured the creativity in her.
 They were both classical musicians, Robin’s grandfather was a brilliant watchmaker and artist, and her aunt was a wonderful violinist, so she grew up with creative and expressive people all around her.

-Robin often attended concerts they were in, her Dad was an opera singer, her Mother a pianist; and both taught music.
+Robin often attended concerts they were in, her father was an opera singer, her mother a pianist; and both taught music.
 Robin also trained a little in music and still loves it, but her deepest passion is visual art.